antonyrc6/Antony-s-fast-page/_posts/10-03-2022-Class-Notes.md

 > On college board exam
 ##### counting starts with 1, 2, 3...
 Computer counts starts with 0, 1, 2, 3

+> Liquid for loop
+##### Liquid allows for loops over collections to iterate over arrays, hashes, and ranges of integers.

+##### There is a pre processing step before the code go into the browser.